 Flog what you've got: Declutter and sell it!

-Whenever you finish using something, whether it's kids' clothes they've grown out of or embarrassing old CDs... flog it!
+Whenever you finish using something, whether it's kids' clothes they've grown out of or an embarrassing old CD... flog it!

 Flog old handsets, iPods, cameras & more

-This is the easiest form of decluttering, as there's a whole industry set up to help.
-If you've unwanted gadgets, such as mobiles, cameras or MP3 players, or even fridges lying around the house, several firms will happily take the relegated beast off your hands.
+eBay usually pays best, yet if you want speed and ease, there's a whole industry set up to help.
+If you've unwanted gadgets, such as mobiles, cameras or MP3 players lying around the house, several firms will happily take the relegated beast off your hands.

 Not only could this bag you £100s but, by not throwing it out with the rubbish, you'll also be doing your bit for the environment.

 How much?
-It depends on the phone and demand, but some of the higher-end handsets will easily net more than £300 - more for some models.
+It depends on the phone and demand, but some of the higher-end handsets will easily net up to £200 - more for some models.
 It only takes five minutes to check out what yours is worth.

 How do I do it?
 Use MSE's MobileValuer tool to quickly find the top payer.

 How much?
-Up to about £100 at the top level, depending on your model.
+Up to about £100 at the top level as a rough guide, depending on your model.

 How do I do it?
 Do an iPod selling comparison on MobileValuer.